-6. Put the Program into Production

 Putting the program into production is simply executing the program to make sure that it is working as per the requirement.
 Users also to be trained to understand that how to use the program to generate output.

 7. Maintain the Program

 After programs square measure place into production, creating necessary changes is termed maintenance.
-Changes may occur because of changes in government rule for taxes or maybe as per the user’s requirement.
+Changes may occur because of changes in government rules for taxes or maybe as per the user’s requirement.

-**Newer snapshot:**